Did you know...

 This answer is incorrect.

-Lumbricals typically receives innervation from spinal segments S2 and S3 (See References)
+Adductor brevis typically receives innervation from spinal segments L2, L3, and L4 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3